Smart Device Development for Gait Monitoring: Multimodal Feedback in an Interactive Foot Orthosis, Walking Aid, and Mobile Application: Results

 Shapiro–Wilk tests were conducted for each condition on the questionnaire items \textit{Noticeability}, \textit{Non-Intrusiveness}, \textit{Regular Usage}, and \textit{Usefulness}, and revealed that the data were not normally distributed.
 Therefore, an \ac{ART} \ac{RM} \ac{ANOVA} was conducted on the four measures, revealing two significant main effects.
-A statistically significant main effect of \textit{Noticeability} was found for \textit{Device} with $F(1, 21) = 4.49$, $p = .046$, $\eta^2_p = .18$ (large effect size).
-However, post hoc pairwise comparisons using Wilcoxon signed-rank tests did not reveal a significant difference between \textit{Orthosis} and \textit{Crutch} ($p = .065$).
-Furthermore, a statistically significant main effect was found for \textit{Usefulness} on \textit{Feedback Type} with $F(1, 21) = 6.01$, $p = .023$, $\eta^2_p = .22$ (large effect size).
-Post hoc Wilcoxon signed-rank tests revealed a significant difference between \textit{Continuous} and \textit{Pulsed Pattern} ($p = .008$).
-Results of the \ac{RM} \ac{ANOVA} for all conditions are shown in Table~\ref{tab:anova_questionnaire}.
-Additionally, the overall results are presented as a boxplot with descriptive statistics in Figure~\ref{Feedback}.
+A statistically significant main effect of \textit{Noticeability} was found for \textit{Device} with $F(1, 21) = 4.49$, $p = 0.046$, $\eta^2_p = 0.18$ (large effect size).
+Post hoc pairwise comparisons using Wilcoxon signed-rank tests did not reveal a significant difference between \textit{Orthosis} and \textit{Crutch} ($p = 0.065$).
+However, the corresponding effect size ($r = 0.483$, moderate-to-large) suggests a potentially meaningful difference that may not have reached significance due to the limited sample size and resulting low statistical power.
+Furthermore, a statistically significant main effect was found for \textit{Usefulness} on \textit{Feedback Type} with $F(1, 21) = 6.01$, $p = 0.023$, $\eta^2_p = 0.22$ (large effect size).
+Post hoc Wilcoxon signed-rank tests revealed a significant difference between \textit{Continuous} and \textit{Pulsed Pattern} ($p = 0.008$).